The cultural heritage

 1977, under the supervision of Marioni Bros, the first four-year course was

 launched, with theoretical study and practical exercises.
-Regional Law No. 60
+Regional Law No. 60 dated November 18 1976, was another decisive measure concerning restoration.

 Issued after the September tremors, it was designed to finance work for the conservation,